 The NWL Lifetime Return Select has four interest rates linked to the S&P 500 with participation and cap rates and competitive fixed premiums.

 The face amount varies according to age, sex, and credit rating and ranges from $100,000 to $700,000.

 Single-pay premiums fund this policy.
-Included in the policy are Accelerated Benefit for Terminal Illness, Living Benefit, and Paid-Up Life Insurance Riders.
+Included in the policy are Accelerated Benefits for Terminal Illness, Living Benefits, and Paid-Up Life Insurance Riders.